MapinApp/MapinExpo/docs/prompts/db-schema.md

 -- bookmarks
 CREATE TRIGGER bookmarks_audit
 AFTER INSERT OR UPDATE OR DELETE ON bookmarks
 FOR EACH ROW EXECUTE FUNCTION log_generic_changes();
+-- Trigger to capture changes
+CREATE TRIGGER profile_changes_audit
+AFTER INSERT OR UPDATE OR DELETE ON profiles
+FOR EACH ROW EXECUTE FUNCTION log_generic_changes();
 ```